tjhosek/E05a-Animation/README.md

 A few programs to describe basic animation.
 Main1 moves a sprite based on mouse input, while main2 moves a sprite based on the directional keys.
+Main 3 has custom sprites for the character and the coins.